Nilhcem/nilhcem.github.io/_posts/2017-02-27-android-things-audio.md

 recognizer.startListening("OKTHINGS_CONTEXT");
 {% endhighlight %}

 From this moment, the recognizer will periodically call the `onPartialResult` callback.
-When the user stops talking, the `onEndOfSpeech` callback will be triggered, this is where you can stop the recognizer.
-Stopping the recognizer will trigger an `onResult` method with the recognized sentence in the method arguments.
+When the user stops talking, `onEndOfSpeech` callback will be triggered, this is where you can stop the recognizer.
+Stopping the recognizer will trigger an `onResult` method with the recognized sentence as a method parameter.

 Once the recognizer has detected the "Ok Things" key phrase, it should switch context.
 It's not about recognizing "Ok Things" stuff anymore, but instead recognizing orders, such as "Turn on the TV", "Play some music", "What time is it?" etc.

 It is essential to provide a context.
 I found Sphinx to work pretty well when providing it a small set of predefined sentences/keywords.<br>
-On the contrary, text recognition was not as good, when using 133k words from the EN-US dictionnary.
+On the contrary, text recognition was not as good, when using 133,000 words from the EN-US dictionnary.

 To create your language model, first, create a list of sentences you expect it to recognize:
 {% highlight shell %}